TITLE Assistant Director of Student Engagement for Programs

 14. Contributes to a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds.

-The Assistant Director of Student Engagement for Programs is supervised by the associate Director Plaster Student Union/Director of Student Engagement and supervises graduate assistants and assists with the supervision of student workers.
+The Assistant Director of Student Engagement for Programs is supervised by the Associate Director Plaster Student Union/Director of Student Engagement and supervises a full-time employee and graduate assistants and assists with the supervision of student workers.

 OFFICE OF HUMAN RESOURCES